HomeLearn

 How Interest Rates Affect You

 The Fed's rate decisions ripple through every corner of your finances.
 When rates were at their peak above 5%, borrowing was expensive across the board.
 Now at 3.50–3.75%, things have eased somewhat but haven't returned to the ultra-low levels of the early 2020s.
-Credit card APRs have come down from their highs but still average around 20%.
+Credit card APRs have come down from their highs but still average around 20% (Fed G.19 Consumer Credit).
 Auto loans and personal loans are more affordable than a year ago.
-Mortgage rates, which are influenced by the 10-year Treasury yield more than the Fed's rate directly, have settled into the mid-6% range — still well above the 3% levels from a few years ago but down from the 7%+ peaks.
+Mortgage rates, which are influenced by the 10-year Treasury yield more than the Fed's rate directly, have settled into the mid-6% range — still well above the 3% levels from a few years ago but down from the 7%+ peaks (Freddie Mac 30-year average via FRED).
 On the flip side, savings accounts and money market funds are still paying solid returns for savers.
-High-yield savings accounts offering 4% or more are still widely available, making it a decent time to hold cash.
+See HYSA vs Money Market for where to park cash in this environment.
+High-yield savings accounts offering 4% or more are still widely available.

 Where Rates Came From and Where They Might Go